Author: nedim

 Burn support:

-Claim Your SOL works, but if you actually want to claim most SOL back, this tool is simply too expensive for what it does.
-It was only able to detect 10 empty token accounts and the reward of only 0.01631 SOL.
+Claim Your SOL works, but if you actually want to claim most SOL back, this tool is simply too expensive for what it does and does not detect anything except empty tokens of a single kind.
+It wasn’t able to detect any empty token accounts and the reward was 0 SOL.

 3. Unclaimed SOL – Transparent and Cheapest